-Suppliers (as for Yokogawa) shall pay attention to issues such as energy resource depletion, global warming, and environment contamination, and to fulfill their responsibilities with respect to the environment.
+Suppliers (as for Yokogawa) shall pay attention to issues such as energy resource depletion, global warming, and environmental contamination, and fulfill their responsibilities concerning the environment.

-Responsibility for environment considerations is to place top priority on ensuring the health and safety of not only workers, but also the people in the communities concerned, and to implement measures to minimize adverse impacts on local communities, the environment, and natural resource.
+Responsibility for environmental considerations is to place top priority on ensuring the health and safety of not only workers, but also the people in the communities concerned, and to implement measures to minimize adverse impacts on local communities, the environment, and natural resources.